shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ## Acknowledgments

-This project was informed by the following sources:
+This project was inspired and informed by the following sources:

 - http://howtomakeanrpg.com/a/how-to-make-an-rpg-stats.html
 - https://jkpenner.wordpress.com/2015/06/09/rpgsystems-stat-system-02-modifiers/